 Our curriculum needs to meet the needs of our children, including our disadvantaged pupils and those with SEND.
 We spend time looking at and evaluating how children are learning.
 This is achieved through talking to children, looking at their work, observing their learning experiences and analysing data and progress by year group, class, groups and individuals.
 Every member of staff uses ongoing observational assessment to identify children's starting points and plan experiences which ensure progress.
-This information is tracked on Evidence Me which enables us to measure our starting points against a national data set.
 We use this information to plan learning experiences and next steps so that knowledge and skills are built cumulatively.
 During each assessment window, three times a year, teachers update the progress children have made onto O'Track which allows us to assess the impact of teaching and evaluate whether it has been enough.